kristiankielhofner/slurm-docker-cluster-cuda/README.md

 > You can check the status of the cluster by viewing the logs: `docker compose
 > logs -f`

+## File Locations

+Slurm depends on the control and compute nodes having a consistent environment and filesystem layout.
+The control and compute nodes have the current working directory of this project mounted at `/local`.

+It is high recommended you work from `/local`!

 ## Accessing the Cluster

+Slurm jobs are to be submitted from the control node.
+The control node has access to all admin functionality and can submit, view, etc jobs.

 ```console
 ./utils.sh ctl